 |Subject:||Consumer Health, Reference Resources & Services|

 |Course Type:||RML Offerings, Chapter Offerings - In person or online.|

+Educational Objective: Participants will: 1) Gain awareness of mental health issues.
+2) Learn to respond to challenging reference questions for mental health information.
 3) Be informed of tools for collection development and mental health research including the latest web sites and databases.

 1)Introductions, Statistics, Classification and Definitions 2) Stigma, Information Seeking Behavior, The Reference Interview in the Context of Mental Health, Interacting with Emotional Patrons 3)Web Resources, E-patients, Databases, Search Tips, Assessment and Testing 4)Collection Development, Bibliotherapy, Community Resources, Professional Development 5) The Future of Mental Health [The Science of Happiness]

-Lecture, Demonstration, Discussion, Brainstorming, Sharing/Self-disclosure, and Hands-on Exercises.
+The instructional methods used include Lecture, Demonstration, Slides, Discussion, Brainstorming, Sharing/Self-disclosure, and Hands-on Exercises.

-Participant Materials: Handout available online at: http://nnlm.gov/training/consumer/caringforthemind/
+Participant Materials: Handout available online at: http://nnlm.gov/training/caringforthemind/

 Additional Evaluation: MLA evaluation will be used.